On 1 July 2025, NIWA merged with GNS Science to become Earth Sciences New Zealand.

 A monthly summary of the climate in the tropical South Pacific islands, with an outlook for the coming months.

-The Southern Oscillation Index (SOI) was in the neutral range during September-November (+0.1), while the November value was -0.1 (in the neutral range), a decrease since last month.
+The Southern Oscillation Index (SOI) was in the neutral range during September-November (+0.8), while the preliminary November value was +1.2 (in the La Niña range).

-During December-February, model guidance favours an enhancement in convective forcing over the western Pacific and Maritime Continent, consistent with a developing La Niña.
-This may lead to enhanced rainfall for some countries such as Palau, Federated States of Micronesia, Marshall Islands, and southern Papua New Guinea east to Fiji (based on the decile precipitation forecast for December and December-February; see pages 6-7 for more information).
+During December-February, model guidance favours an enhancement in convective forcing over the western Pacific and parts of Melanesia consistent with La Niña and collocated with the warmest sea surface temperatures.
+This may lead to enhanced rainfall for island groups such as Palau, the Federated States of Micronesia, and southern Papua New Guinea east to parts of French Polynesia.
+Conversely, drier than normal conditions are likely to occur for most island groups near the equator, including Kiribati, Tuvalu, Tokelau, northern Cook Islands, and northern French Polynesia (see pages 6-7 for more information).

 Download